Chaotoss/tinacms.org/content/blog/cunt.md

 date: '2020-05-14T16:19:49+02:00'
 author: Me
 ---
 * What is the core team's current objectives?
-* What was accomplished in the last week?
+* What was accomplished in the last week? :D
 * What's next for the core team?
 * Link to any relevant projects